KFXN-FM: Other programming

 Tee to Green: Saturdays.
 Golf related show hosted by Dan Cole during the summer months, talks all things golf related with co-host and master teaching professional Craig Waryn.
 Also regular co-host is "Ping Guy" Paul Peterson.

 Fox Sports Radio: The programming that is on when none of the programs above are on the air.
 Fox Sports Radio programming on KFAN includes The Ben Maller Show and multiple weekend shows.
 Fox Sports Radio is usually heard weeknights 9 P.M. to 5:30 A.M. and weekends when local programming or sports events are not happening.

 Infinity Sports Network: The programming that can also be heard during the weekends (weekends only) in addition to Fox Sports Radio.
 The rotation is usually a pre-determined schedule but can be subject to change at any given time.
 Infinity joined KFAN's lineup sometime around the end of 2018/beginning of 2019 (under its former name, CBS Sports Radio) when NBC Sports Radio programming was removed and replaced by the former.
 At first there was more Infinity than Fox Sports Radio, but the rotation has since evened out, if not returned to more Fox Sports Radio.

-Vikings Live/Vikings Country: Thursdays [usually] - almost always begins with Paul Allen (play-by-play voice of the Minnesota Vikings and host of the 9-noon weekday show) interviewing the Minnesota Vikings head coach (currently Kevin O'Conell) and other Vikings' coaching staff at Winter Park.
+Vikings Live/Vikings Country: Thursdays [usually] - almost always begins with Paul Allen (play-by-play voice of the Minnesota Vikings and host of the 9-noon weekday show) interviewing the Minnesota Vikings head coach (currently Kevin O'Connell) and other Vikings' coaching staff at Winter Park.
 Vikings Country live is usually right after; it usually takes place at Sky Deck Sports Grille & Lanes at the Mall of America.
 The second segment contains "The Scouting Report" where they discuss the previous football week/Vikings game as well as the upcoming week.

 Minnesota Wild Broadcast: KFAN FM 100.3 is the official flagship home of the Minnesota Wild.
 Since the 2011-12 NHL season, KFAN has broadcast all Wild preseason, regular season and Stanley Cup Playoff games on the State of Hockey's top-rated sports talk station.
 Bob Kurtz (play-by-play), Tom Reid (analyst) and Kevin Falness (studio host) capture all of the action and suspense.
 Coverage begins with a 15-minute pre-game show.
 Conflicting games are moved to KOOL 108 FM.
 Additional Wild-related programming on KFAN features the “Wild Weekly” show and “Wild Fanline,” which airs after select Wild games.

 Beyond The Pond: Hockey related show during the winter months.
 Hosted by former Minnesota Wild and Minnesota Gopher Jordan Leopold and former Minnesota Gopher Pat Micheletti, and Common Man Progrum bridge producer Brandon Mileski.
 Former Golden Gopher Nate Miller was a co-host until 2016, departing the show for other ventures.
 Kevin Falness is a typical fill-in when any of the hosts cannot be on-air.
 In the off-season, show is re-branded/re-titled "Beyond the Pod," correlating with the fact that it is only an all-podcast/podcast exclusive show.